Koala633/hostbase/README.md

 apt-get install -y build-essential upgrade-system subversion wget g++ iptables pavucontrol ffmpeg sqlite3 libsqlite3-dev libssl-dev libnl-3-dev libnl-genl-3-dev dsniff hostapd isc-dhcp-server pkg-config xterm freeradius apache2 php libapache2-mod-php php-cli tcpdump scapy vokoscreen wireshark bridge-utils devscripts gengetopt autoconf libtool make
 ```
 ### Step 2____________________________________________________________
-Hostbase use hostapd wich is a deamon to create access point.To show if your wifi card is compatible with hostapd:
+Hostbase use hostapd, a deamon that creates access points.To check if your wifi card is compatible with hostapd:
 ```bash
 iw list | grep "Supported interface modes" -A 8
 ```
-If there is compatibility you will show that:
+If there is compatibility you will see something like that:
 ```bash
 Supported interface modes: